roeezolantz/upstay-exercise-medium/README.md

 You will be provided with a stream of reservations, which you should keep track of in the server and insert it to the database, after successfully inserted your will broadcast it to the client using web sockets.
-When a user opens the web-app, he should see the live feed for today's reservations:
+When a user opens the web-app, he should see the live feed for with all the reservations from the database:

-This is mock how it should look like:
+This is how it should look like:

 ![large](https://raw.githubusercontent.com/ancillary-streams/upstay-exercise-medium/master/preview-layout/lg.png)

 The web app should be fully responsive and from small breakpoint down (`@media (min-width: 576px)`) the layout should be look like this:

 ![sm](https://raw.githubusercontent.com/ancillary-streams/upstay-exercise-medium/master/preview-layout/sm.png)

 ## Establishment